 With a handful of pantry ingredients, you can turn tahini into a delicious salad dressing to effortlessly boost flavour in your midweek meals.
 And it happens to be dairy-free, gluten-free, nut-free and naturally vegan.

-The versatile dressing quickly became a cherished go-to in my kitchen, as I’m sure it will in yours.
+The versatile dressing quickly became a cherished go-to in my kitchen – I now make it all the time.
+And I’m sure you will love it too!

 Why you want to make this dressing